fromTheRock/AwsDs3/README.md

 # AwsDs3

-This Project is a simpe Command Line Application that check unfinished Multi-part AWS Uploads.
+This Project is a simple Command Line Application that check and fix unfinished Multi-part AWS Uploads.

-The program works but it isn't finished because it did not happen any more to have unfinished Multi-pert Uploads.
+The program works but it isn't finished because it do not happen any more to have unfinished Multi-pert Uploads in my S3 archive.

 ## Getting Started